oyagev/Sweatshop/README.md

 This Worker will output a log record for every Message it processes.

 ### Logging
-Sweatshop uses the excelent [monolog](https://github.com/Seldaek/monolog) library for logging.
+Sweatshop uses the excellent [monolog](https://github.com/Seldaek/monolog) library for logging.
 To enable logging, just create a logger and attach it to Sweatshop.
 For example: